What is Youth Cycling?

 The wearing of a CSA approved helmet is mandatory, however Aero helmets are not permitted.
 Cycling gloves are strongly recommended.
 The participants are encouraged to ride on a road-racing bicycle however other suitable bicycles may be utilized.
 All equipment must be in good repair, have adequate tires and operating brakes.
-Disc wheels are not permitted.
-The use of Disc brakes in road races has been approved for use in all road races within Ontario.
+Carbon/Disc wheels are not permitted.

 - Aero helmets are not permitted